-Next month I’ll join my counterparts from around the country in the K·Coe PRO Summit, a virtual conference designed to help businesses manage operations and navigate impacts during the COVID-19 pandemic and economic crisis.
+Next month I’ll join my counterparts from around the country in the K·Coe PRO Summit, a virtual conference designed to help businesses manage operations and navigate disruption and impacts during the COVID-19 pandemic and economic crisis.

 Our business advisors are on the front lines of hearing concerns, navigating issues and fielding questions during this unsettling time, which has been disruptive to both personal lives and operational planning.

 Essentially, K·Coe PRO is a two-day virtual event centered around what matters to businesses most right now: how to move business forward during times of disruption.

 “The idea came to us after speaking with many clients who were struggling to make decisions for their businesses – both in the moment, and looking ahead,” says Jeff Wald, CEO of K·Coe Isom.
 “We are all feeling a little lost through this, and K·Coe’s leaders wanted to provide proactive information for businesses to establish solid footing, understand their options, and make good decisions to ride out 2020, and beyond.”

 Regardless of your industry or geographic area, this virtual conference provides every business the opportunity to hear new perspectives and learn from real operational experiences during the pandemic, as well as get critical updates and answers to top concerns.

 K·Coe PRO is an event that is jam-packed with 30+ topics to choose from, live Q&A opportunities, and expert panel discussions developed to help businesses enable Progress, build Resilience, and find Opportunities.

 Here are a few of the pressing topics that businesses today can’t afford to miss:

 Turn Business Disruption into Opportunity